dwavesystems/dwave-ocean-sdk/overview/dwavesys.rst

    u'auto_scale': ['parameters'],
    # Snipped above response for brevity

-Descriptions of D-Wave system parameters and properties are in the D-Wave system documentation.
+Descriptions of D-Wave system parameters and properties are in the :ref:`sysdocs`.

 Submitting Problems to a D-Wave System
 --------------------------------------